Te Tukunga pūtea ā-takiwā taonga tuku iho

 What happens after you apply

-After that, we will make recommendations to the members of the planning committee, who make final funding decisions.
+Due to the 2022 local government elections, we will make recommendations to the Plans and Places general manager, who is delegated to make final funding decisions.

 We will contact you by email to let you know the result of your application.